Diffusion processes on branching Brownian motion: Introduction

 Setting $m(t)\ldef\sqrt 2 t - \frac{3}{2 \sqrt{2}} \log(t)$, Bramson \cite{B_M, B_C}, and Lalley and Selke \cite{LS87} showed that

 for some constant $C$, where $Z\ldef\lim_{t\uparrow\infty} Z_t$ is the $\prob$-a.s.\ limit of the derivative martingale

 For $0<r<t$ a truncated version of the derivative martingale

 has been introduced in \cite{BH14}.
 Here we denote by $\gamma$ an embedding of the particles $\{1,\dots,n(t)\}$ into $\mathbb{R}_+$, which encodes the positions of the particles in the underlying Galton-Watson tree respecting the genealogical distance (see Section~\ref{sec:def_gamma} below for the precise definition).
-The associated random measure on $\bbR_+$ is given by
+In a sense, the embedding $\gamma$ is a natural continuous-time analogue of the well-established encoding of binary branching processes in discrete time, where the leaves of tree are identified with binary numbers.
+The random measure on $\bbR_+$ associated with $Z_{r,t}$ is given by

 In \cite{BH14} it has been shown that the vague limit

 Furthermore, in \cite[Theorem 3.1] {BH14} an extended convergence result of the extremal process has been proven, namely

 where $(q_i,p_i)_{i\in \mathbb{N}}$ are the atoms of a Cox process on $\mathbb{R}_+\times \mathbb{R}$ with intensity measure $M( dv)\times Ce^{-\sqrt{2} x}dx$ and $(\Delta_j^{(i)})_{i,j}$ are the atoms of independent and identically distributed point processes $\Delta^{(i)}$ with